Generic Name: Doxycycline Syrup (doks i SYE kleen)

-- Do not take bismuth (Pepto-Bismol®), calcium, iron, magnesium, zinc, multivitamins with minerals, colestipol, cholestyramine, didanosine, or antacids within 2 hours of Vibramycin.
+- Do not take bismuth (Pepto-Bismol®), calcium, iron, magnesium, zinc, multivitamins with minerals, colestipol, cholestyramine, didanosine, or antacids within 2 hours of Vibramycin (doxycycline syrup).

 - Measure liquid doses carefully.
-Use the measuring device that comes with this medicine.
-If there is none, ask the pharmacist for a device to measure Vibramycin.
+Use the measuring device that comes with Vibramycin (doxycycline syrup).
+If there is none, ask the pharmacist for a device to measure Vibramycin (doxycycline syrup).

 What do I do if I miss a dose?